nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 This section covers the application flow and more specific interactions between classes and their methods.
 A overview of the main application logic would be covered first, before addressing several specific application commands.

-:information_source: For simplicity, where there are exceptions being thrown, they will be represented in the diagrams as comments.
+:information_source: For clarity within diagrams, where there are exceptions being thrown, they will be represented in the diagrams as comments.
 In the actual implementation, exception objects are being initialised and executed.

 :information_source: Due to simplicity, some function calls that are not essential to the execution of commmands are not covered in the diagram.
 Hence, the `Command` objects will not be destroyed at the end of the diagrams.

 ### Main Logic